-Note that all instances, in either mode, must listen on different ports and you will require a license for each instance of VNC Server in User Mode on the machine in question.
+Note that all instances, in either mode, must listen on different ports and you will require a license for each instance of VNC Server running in User Mode.

-The steps for each user who requires a User Mode server are as follows:
+The steps for each user are as follows:

 - Log in to the User's session/account on the Mac (This can be done while connected using Service Mode VNC Server, if you do not have physical access to the Mac)